 All business teams have implemented plans for alternative operations as part of the company’s business continuity plans.
-Flexible work options, including using technology to work from home, have been implemented.
+Flexible work options, including using technology to work from home, have been successfully implemented.
 We have urged employees, vendors and business partners to utilize safe hygiene to reduce risk during this time and to meet via video and teleconference rather than traveling for face-to-face meetings or attending large events to avoid potential exposure to the virus.
-Employees who may become sick, even with the common cold, are being requested to stay home and seek medical attention if needed.
+Employees who become sick, even with the common cold, are asked to stay home and seek medical attention if needed.

 Crowley continues to follow guidance from international, federal, state and local officials, including the Centers for Disease Control and Prevention (CDC), World Health Organization and U.S. Coast Guard.